fishtree-attempt/simple-linear-regression-public-health/episodes/01-introSLR.md

   - "Describe the components that are involved in simple linear regression."
 keypoints:
   - Simple linear regression requires one continuous dependent variable and one continuous or categorical explanatory variable.
 In addition, the assumptions of the model must hold.
-  - The components of the model describe the values of the dependent and explanatory variables, the mean of the dependent variable at the 0-point of the explanatory variable, the effect of the explanatory variable on the dependent variable and the difference between the expectation of the dependent variable and the observed value.
+  - The components of the model describe the mean of the dependent variable as a function of the explanatory variables, the mean of the dependent variable at the 0-point of the explanatory variable and the effect of the explanatory variable on the mean of dependent variable.
 questions:
   - What type of variables are required for simple linear regression?
   - What do each of the componenets in the equation of a simple linear regression model represent?